Why am I getting less quota than expected?

 If you add multiple recipients in a single email, including people added as cc / bcc, all the emails will be taken into account in your daily quota.

-For example, if you send 50 emails with 2 persons in cc each, it will count as 150 in your daily quota!
+For example, if you have 50 recipients in the To field with 2 recipients in the Carbon Copy field each, it will count as 150 emails sent in your daily quota!

 Visit this article to learn more about CC/BCC recipients.